emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    in chronopotentiometry and related techniques, the duration between the application of current and when the concentration of an electroactive substance at the electrode-solution interface becomes indistinguishable from zero
 IUPAC Reference:
    https://doi.org/10.1351/goldbook.T06472
+Comment:
+   In experimental practice, the latter is often taken to be the moment when the rate of varia- tion of the potential of the indicator electrode attains a maximum value.

 .. raw:: html